Nicole Holness

-Nicole Holness (born April 13, 1984) is a TV host and R&B singer.
-Between 2002 and 2005, she was part of the Canadian girl group X-Quisite alongside Melanie Fiona and Nirvana Savoury.
+Nicole Holness (born April 13, 1984) is a Canadian television host and R&B singer.
+Between 2002 and 2005, she was part of the girl group X-Quisite alongside Melanie Fiona and Nirvana Savoury.

+Early life

+Born in Toronto, Holness is of Guyanese, Indigenous Canadian, Scottish and West Indian background.
+She is fluent in French and Tagalog and attended Cedarbrae Collegiate Institute.
+She has experience in ballet and jazz dance.

+Career

+X-Quisite

+In 2002, Holness became part the R&B girl group X-Quisite alongside Melanie Fiona and Nirvana Savoury.
+Signed to Warner Music Canada, the group released their self-titled debut studio album in 2003.
+For the 2004 Juno Awards, the band was nominated for "R&B/Soul Recording of the Year" for the album X-Quisite.
+The group disbanded in 2005.

+Television hosting

 In 2006, Holness was chosen as one of the original seven co-hosts of MTV Canada and their flagship series MTV Live.
 Holness co-hosted MTV Live alongside host Paul Lemieux, Sheena Snively, and Dave Merheje.
-She has interviewed guests including Akon, Ciara, Ken Tamplin and Lily Allen.

-Beginnings

-Holness hails from a Guyanese, Indigenous Canadian, Scottish and West Indian background.
-A Toronto native, Holness is fluent in French and Tagalog and attended Cedarbrae Collegiate Institute.
-She has a history in ballet and jazz dance, and has been a model in several national print advertisement campaigns.

-Part of X-Quisite

-In 2002, Holness was part of a Canadian R&B girl group called X-Quisite alongside Melanie Fiona and Nirvana Savoury.
-Signed to Warner Music (Canada), the group released their self-titled debut studio album X-Quisite in 2003.
-In 2004, during the Juno Awards, an equivalent of the Grammies, the band was nominated as one of five finalists for "R&B/Soul Recording of the Year" for the album X-Quisite.
-The group had a number of singles from the album, notably "Bad Girl" and "No Regrets" The group disbanded in 2005.

 Solo career

 On March 1, 2011, Holness released her debut album Unreleased.
 The album was preceded by her debut single, "Epic", which was released May 5, 2009.
-A second single "Pop Yo Bottles" was later released on June 29, 2010.
+A second single "Pop Yo Bottles" was released on June 29, 2010.